CtrlK

 Actionability

 Provides good reference tables and decision criteria, but lacks executable code examples.
-The guidance is concrete (specific crate names, error codes) but missing copy-paste ready code snippets for common integration patterns.
+The guidance is concrete (specific crate names, error codes) but not copy-paste ready for actual integration tasks.

 2 / 3